Huntsville Motorcycle Accident Attorney

 If the insurance firm denies your claim or refuses to negotiate with your attorney for a fair settlement, your lawyer may take the at-fault driver to court in Huntsville.
 A personal injury lawsuit against the driver or another party could end in higher compensation for your damages than an insurance claim.
 A jury might assign pain and suffering damages, while a judge could order punitive damages to punish the defendant for wrongful acts.
 You have two years from the date of your accident to bring a lawsuit agains the at fault party.

 Getting Compensation After a Motorcycle Accident

 While the other driver may clearly have been at fault in your accident, the insurance companies will fight to protect their bottom line.
 If they can prove that you contributed to your injuries in any way, they may be able to avoid paying any compensation.

-Alabama contributory negligence laws state that if an accident victim is found to be in any way responsible for the accident or injuries they suffered, no compensation is required to be paid.
+Contributory negligence laws state that if an accident victim is found to be in any way responsible for the accident or injuries they suffered, no compensation is required to be paid.
 As a result, insurance companies will often attempt to establish that you played some part in causing the accident.
 Even if they cannot make a very good case that you contributed to the accident, they will always try to offer the smallest settlement possible.

 Have You Been Injured in an Accident?
 Call Us Today

 Seeking legal services in your motorcycle accident case is a good idea to help protect your interests.
 A motorcycle accident attorney in Huntsville can tell you honestly whether your case has merit and how much compensation you may expect to receive if you move forward with your claim.
 The lawyers with Conchin, Cole & Jordan can also help you understand the process and the legalities that will come to bear on a motorcycle accident case.
 Contact our law firm in Madison County to learn more today.